Henna

 Plant description:-

-Henna tree – Lawsonia inermis is a shrub or small tree, grows to the height up to 25 ft.
-It is multi-branched; there is a spine at branch end.
+Henna tree – Lawsonia inermis is a shrub or small tree, that grows to a height up to 25 ft.
+It is multi-branched; there is a spine at the branch end.
 The leaves are small, oppositely arranged, glabrous, sub-sessile, elliptical, and wider in the middle; sized to 1.5 to 5.0 cm long and 0.5 to 2 cm broad.
 Flowers are very small and borne in a cluster, which is fragrant; fruits are small, brownish capsules, up to 8 mm in diameter.

 Leaf Arrangement